Finite-time Convergent Gossiping

-\section{Acknowledgments.}
+\section{Acknowledgments}

 The authors are grateful to Dr. Daoyi Dong and Prof. Ian R. Petersen, University of New South Wales at Canberra, Australia, for their introduction to quantum mechanics and algorithms as well as for their inspiring discussions.
 The authors also thank Prof. Alexandre Proutiere, KTH Royal Institute of Technology, for him suggesting the possible structures of finite-time convergent algorithms, which eventually motivated us for proving Proposition \ref{unique}.
 G.~Shi and K. H. Johansson are supported by Knut and Alice Wallenberg Foundation, the Swedish Research Council, and KTH SRA TNG.
-B. Li is supported by the NSFC of China (11301518), and the National Center for Mathematics and Interdisciplinary Sciences, CAS.
+B. Li is supported by NKBRPC (2011CB302400), NSFC of China (11301518), and the National Center for Mathematics and Interdisciplinary Sciences, CAS.